charliecalvert/CloudNotes/Prog270/Week07.md

 You have three tasks:

-- Create a bootstrap based set of HTML pages with images that run on Cloud 9 and Linux.
+- Create a bootstrap based set of at least four HTML pages with images that run on Cloud 9 and Linux.
-- Add in JavaScript that accesses your Mongo Lab database and JavaScript that shows an animated image.
+- On one of the pages add in JavaScript that accesses your Mongo Lab database and JavaScript that shows an animated image.
 - Create a screen shot of your program running on both:
 	- Your phone or tablet if you have one